-All texts operate at an ideological level - that is, they are created ideologically and are interpreted ideologically.
 This applies to texts you would be studying if you were taking English Literature, English Language or Media Studies (and any and all texts you create yourself).
-The creation and interpretation of all texts relies to a greater or lesser extent upon a shared set of dominant ideological values, that is, shared ways of thinking about the world.
-These dominant ideologies will have guided the text's creator and equally will guide its reader, viewer or listener's interpretation in very powerful and important ways.
+The creation and interpretation of all texts will always rely upon an acceptance of a shared set of ideological values.
+These ideologies guide a text's author and equally guide its reader, viewer or listener to their interpretation of the text in powerful and important ways.

-All texts act in ways that reinforce and help maintain society's ways of thinking - our dominant ideologies.
-Literary texts act perhaps in unique ways to expose society's dominant ideologies and allow their reader to see ideologies in operation in ways little else can.
+Texts often act in ways that reinforce and help maintain society's ways of thinking.
+Literary texts can often act to expose society's dominant ideologies and allow their reader to see ideologies in operation.
 The following extract from a poem by William Blake called 'The Human Abstract' might begin to help you see how literature can expose ideologies.
 You will soon see perhaps how little has changed ideologically since Blake's days of the early nineteenth century:

 Pity would be no more,